jagjourney/jaggrok-elementor/readme.txt

 == Elementor Widget Experience ==
 AiMentor's widget mirrors the native Elementor workflow: pick your provider from the branded badge selector, drop a prompt into the focused input field, and trigger generation without losing context.
 Provider-colored badges keep the active model obvious, while the same connection health indicators used in the settings surface directly in the widget so editors know when it's safe to launch a run.

+Need to adjust existing copy?
+Select any text within the Elementor editor or reuse the prompt field, choose a tone preset in the AiMentor modal, and click **Rewrite with Tone**.
+The widget posts your selection to WordPress, rewrites it through the active AI provider, and swaps the response directly into the targeted control while logging the tone that was applied.
+Status messaging in the modal confirms when the rewrite completes or if additional input is required.

 == Operational Tooling ==
 * **Error log access:** Every request writes structured context to `wp-content/uploads/aimentor/aimentor-errors.log`, and the settings screen renders the last 10 entries with timestamps and provider names for fast triage.